learningdevopsfromscratch/early-access/README.md

 1. Each person is saving backups of older copies of the application by creating a new file and giving it a verison number each time they make changes.
 If these files are deleted, they'll lose all of their records!
 Also, since they have no quick way of seeing what changed between versions of code, they will most likely have to compare everything, including the lines of code that did not change!

 2. Each person has their unique way of setting up the application.
-This means when a feature doesn't work as expected, it will be difficult to discern if its because of a local issue on someone's computer or if it's an actual software bug.
+This means when a feature doesn't work as expected, it will be difficult to discern if its because of a local configuration issue on someone's computer or if it's an actual software bug.

 #### The Approach